PhilippeSigaud/D-templates-tutorial/D-templates-tutorial.md

 Note that pointers, arrays, objects (instantiated classes), structs or functions are not part of this list.
 But as I said, alias parameters allow you to capture and use array, class, function or struct _names_ and then access their capacities.

 > **Aliases, Symbols and Names.** There is big difference between built-in types like `int`{.d} or `double[3]`{.d} and user-defined types.
 A user-defined type, say a class called `MyClass`, is a type name.
-So, it's _both_ a type (the class `MyClass`, accepted by type templates arguments) and a name (`MyClass`, accepted by `alias` template parameters).
+So, it's _both_ a type (the class `MyClass`, accepted by type templates arguments) and a name, a symbol (`MyClass`, accepted by `alias` template parameters).
 On the other hand, `int`{.d}, being a D keyword is not a symbol nor a name.
 It's just a type.
 You cannot pass it to an alias template parameter.

 The template body can contain any standard D declarations: variable, function, class, interface, other templates, alias declarations,...
 The only exception I can think of is declaring a `module`, as this is done at the top-level scope.

-> **Syntax and Semantics.** And then there is a catch: code inside a `template`{.d} declaration must only be syntactically correct D code (that is: code that looks like D code).
+> **Syntax and Semantics.** Code inside a `template`{.d} declaration only has to be syntactically correct D code (that is: code that looks like D code).
 The semantics are not checked until instantiation.
 That means you can code happily, writing templates upon templates and the compiler won't bat an eye if you do not exercise your templates by instantiating them.

 Inside the template body, the parameters are all accessible as placeholders for the future arguments.
 Also, the template's own name refers to its current instantiation when the code is generated.
-This is mostly used in struct (see sections [Struct Templates](#struct-templates) and [Class Templates](#class-templates)).
+This is mostly used in [struct templates](#struct-templates) and [class templates](#class-templates).

 Here are some template declaration examples: